artsy/README/playbooks/support/on-call-slo.md

 ### Measuring performance against this SLO

-This SLO targets the time between when an incident is first reported in #incidents and a Jira Ops ticket is created.
+This SLO targets the time between when an incident is first reported in #incidents and an OpsGenie incident is created.

 ### Live Auctions